andersoncontreira/aws-lambda-chalice-skeleton-python/README.md

-# Project Name Chalice
+# Aws Lambda Chalice Skeleton for python
-Micro service created with chalice to ....
+Skeleton to create microservices using Chalice and Lambda.

 ## Release notes